 There could be some upfront work involved, but it is an opportunity to bring in income without trading in 8 hours of your day at a traditional job.

 For example, rental properties are a type of passive income because they may require initial work and set-up but you continuously earn income from them afterward.

 And unlike active income or a full-time job, creating passive income streams can bulk your bank account without taking up a ton of your time!

 Why passive income for students is a good idea

-Passive income is great for students because it frees up time to manage all of the other responsibilities on their plate and allows them to enjoy student life.
+Passive income is great for students because it frees up time to manage all of the other responsibilities on your plate and allows you to enjoy student life.
 It also helps cover expenses and prevents taking on more debt.
 While it will eventually require less effort, most passive income ideas for students require time or money upfront.